-Katherine is lead Head of Discovery and Futurist at DH READY, a Cross Disciplinary Creative Agency that brings cutting edge research into the public and creative realm.
+Katherine is Head of Discovery and Futurist at DH READY, a Cross Disciplinary Creative Agency that brings cutting edge research into the public and creative realm.

 She is a specialist in future technology and creative intelligence connecting the realms of AI, Behavioural Psychology and Neuroscience.
 She frequently speaks at, curates and moderates modern culture and technology panels and events across the globe